Automattic/newspack-e2e-tests/README.md

 └─────────────────┘
 ```

+If you want to exclude media from snapshots (and that is proabably a good idea for e2e testing), set the `NP_MANAGER_SNAPSHOTS_EXCLUDE_MEDIA` constant to true.

 ## Writing tests

 Tests can be written by hand in the `tests` directory, or with the help of Playwright codegen.
 To use the latter option, run `npm run codegen -- <site-url>`.
 When you're done, copy and paste the code to `tests/<test-name>.spec.js`, adjust, and submit the changes in a PR.